ulrikpedersen/automatic-carnival/doc/migration/to-9.4/extract-as.rst

 Prior to 9.4.x, the data in the :class:`tango.DeviceAttribute` ``value`` and ``w_value`` fields would be concatenated (respectively) and returned in the ``value`` field.
-For a read-only field, this was reasonable, but not for read-write fields.
+For a read-only attributes this was reasonable, but not for read-write attributes.

 In 9.4.x, the data in the two fields remains independent.